-The development, implementation and enforcement of the MCS Code of Conduct is a cooperative effort among students, parents, teachers and staff, administrators, District Office staff and the District Education Council (DEC).
+The development, implementation and enforcement of the Belleisle Elementary School Code of Conduct is a cooperative effort among students, parents, teachers and staff, administrators and District Office staff .
 The roles and responsibilities of each member of the school community are critical to this process.